pappgergo-publisher/azure-devops-extensions/flexible-approvals/tasks/create-approval-on-agent/create-approval-on-agent-v1.md

 Display name or email address of the people and/or groups whose members count as direct approvers and can approve/reject the created approval request.
 It can be a list when one approver per line is provided.
 Or the approvers can be in one line, in that case `Approver list delimiter` needs to be set.

+If a group is set as an approver, it must either be an organization level group or come from the same project as the approval request.
+This restriction reduces the opportunity for a name collision.
+However, if in any case, more than one identity matches the approver name/email, always the first one found will be used.

 **`approverListDelimiter` - Approver list delimiter**
 Input aliases: `approverDelimiter`, `delimiter`. `string`.
 Optional.